xmartlabs/fountain-docs/NetworkDataSourceAdapter.md

 }
 ```

-`NetworkDataSourceAdapter` is a `PageFetcher` with an additional method, `canFetch`, which is used to stop requesting pages.
+`NetworkDataSourceAdapter` is a `PageFetcher` with an additional method, `canFetch`, used to stop requesting pages.
-For example, if you know that the server has only 3 pages of 10 items each, and the library invokes `canFetch(page = 5, pageSize = 10)` then you should return `false`.
+For example, if you know that the endpoint returns only 3 pages of 10 items each, and the library invokes `canFetch(page = 5, pageSize = 10)` then you should return `false`.
 You have to implement this function using the service specification.
 Sometimes the service returns the page or entity amount in the response headers or in the response body, so you have to use that information to implement this function.

 ## NetworkDataSourceAdapter of ListResponse
 The library requires a `NetworkDataSourceAdapter<ListResponse<T>>` to execute the requests and consume the responses.
-There're several [`ListResponse`](ListResponse.md) types that you can use.
+There're several [`ListResponse`] types that you can use.

 ## NetworkDataSourceAdapter providers